Soniaprogram/UFOs/README.md

 ## Overview of Project:

 The purpose of this analysis is to use javascript and HTML to display UFO sighting data as a table and allow users to filter through this data for multiple criteria.
 I built a table using data stored in a Javascript array.
 I also created filters through user input and then placed the table into an HTML file for easy viewing.
-The table filters for the city, state, country, and shape.
+The table filters for the date, city, state, country, and shape.

 #### Deliverable 1: Filter UFO sightings on multiple criteria